Scott Cawthon: Scott Cawthon made games

-2019–2021: Eighth installment, virtual and augmented reality, and retirement
+Steel Wool Studios made games

-In early 2019, Cawthon announced that he teamed up with a small video game studio Steel Wool Studios, they will make future Five Nights at Freddy's games, while Cawthon will be the main person for the storyline and animatronic designs, as well as gameplay.
-On May 28, 2019, Cawthon released the teased virtual reality game, Five Nights at Freddy's: Help Wanted for both PC and PlayStation VR.
+In early 2019, Cawthon announced he had joined with video game studio Steel Wool Studios, with whom he intended to develop additional Five Nights at Freddy's games, and that he would primarily be responsible for storylines, character design, and gameplay.
+On May 28, 2019, Cawthon released the teased virtual reality game Five Nights at Freddy's: Help Wanted for both PC and PlayStation VR.
 A DLC update, Curse of Dreadbear, was released on October 23, 2019.

-In September 2019, a teaser and announcement trailers were posted to Illumix's YouTube channel regarding the AR game.
+In September 2019, a teaser and announcement trailers were posted to Illumix's YouTube channel regarding the augmented reality game.
 The title was revealed to be Five Nights at Freddy's: Special Delivery.
 It was released for free on November 25, 2019, to iOS and Android.

-On August 8, 2019, during the first game's fifth anniversary, Cawthon posted a new image on his website, teasing the tenth installment for the series.
+On August 8, 2019, during the first game's fifth anniversary, Cawthon posted a new image on his website, teasing the tenth installment of the series.
 It shows a modernized shopping mall containing a laser tag arena, an arcade, a large cinema, and a Freddy Fazbear's Pizza restaurant; in the main square, '80s-style versions of Freddy Fazbear, Chica, and two new animatronics can be seen playing for an excited crowd.
-On September 29, 2019, Cawthon's website was updated with a new teaser featuring "Glamrock Freddy" and was followed by an updated teaser featuring the character Vanny from Five Nights at Freddy's: Help Wanted as a shadow.
+On September 29, 2019, Cawthon's website was updated with a new teaser featuring the character Glamrock Freddy and was followed by an updated teaser featuring the character Vanny from Five Nights at Freddy's: Help Wanted as a shadow.
 On March 24, 2020, another teaser featuring a brand new alligator-like character was posted, later revealed to be called Montgomery Gator.
 On April 21, 2020, the characters' names were leaked from Funko's list of upcoming products, and the title was revealed as Five Nights at Freddy's: PizzaPlex.
-A few hours later, on April 22, 2020, Scott Cawthon confirmed the leaks via Reddit and revealed that the title is not official and that the title is only for Funko.
+A few hours later, on April 22, 2020, Scott Cawthon confirmed the leaks via Reddit, and revealed that the title was not official and that the title was only for Funko.
 Cawthon announced that the game was scheduled to release in late 2020.
 On June 12, 2020, another teaser was released, featuring the game's antagonist, an unnamed female security guard.
 On August 7, 2020, a teaser of Vanny was released.
-One day later, Cawthon revealed the characters Glamrock Chica and Roxanne Wolf via Reddit.
+One day later, Cawthon revealed the characters Glamrock Chica and Roxanne Wolf through Reddit.